-I (Debtor), had purchased 155 Liberty Road, Villa Rica Ga., creating the only two creditors of this case.
+I (Debtor), had purchased 155 Liberty Road, Villa Rica, Ga., creating the only two creditors of this case.
 At this location I developed a unique storage business model. http://storeitorsellit.com/pickup Debtor operated from this location a tailoring business, newly established storage business, and leased space to other tenants.
 Debtor created a successful marketing plan that was producing retail sales of properties in Chile.
 This plan had been coordinated with attorney Valdejulli.

 Attorney Valdejulli did not properly file this plan at Court, filed unsigned documents without the debtors knowledge, and did not seek approval for the sales, causing a working Chapter 13 to be converted to a Chapter 7 liquidation.
-The Debtor has and had far more financial interest than the Debt owed to the Creditors.
+The Debtor has, and had far more financial interest than the Debt owed to the Creditors.

-The Debtor presended all documentation timely to his attorney.
+The Debtor presented all documentation timely to his attorney.
 Although given numerous opportunities to correct the filings, Attorney Valdejulli did not file documentation as required to the Court.
 Attorney Valdejulli never indicated that there were any issues, nor alerted Debtor of this non compliance.

 The Chapter 7 Trustee stated assurances to work with the Debtor, to sell properties in Chile, and to preserve the Debtors business.
+When the Creditor presented a lease that would have provided sufficient income to pay mortgage obligations, while properties in Chile were sole, the Trustee rejected this lease.

-He rejected lease offers to pay mortgage obligations.
-The Trustee instead followed a path that would extend the debt, not timely pay creditors, abandoned assets that could have been sold, and annihilated the Debtors business and income opportunities.
+The Trustee instead, followed a path that would extend the debt, not timely pay Creditors, he abandoned assets that could have been sold, and annihilated the Debtors business, and income opportunities.
 The Trustee took the most optimum path to delay this case, and increase administration fees with willful disregard of the Debtor's estate.